Coin Price 24h % Market Cap Volume 24h Range

 The blockchain determines the rewards for successfully validating any given block.
 Most major PoS networks calculate the reward based on the total token supply in circulation and a predetermined inflation rate.
 However, with each new reward, the total supply changes, so the staking rewards change slightly, even if the inflation rate remains the same.

 When using a staking pool, there’s another layer to navigate: the pool itself.
-A single participant’s staking rewards will depend on what fraction of tokens in the pool came from them.
-As more tokens are added to the pool, their fraction of staking rewards can shrink.
+A single participant’s staking rewards will depend on the proportion of the pool’s total tokens they contributed.
+As more tokens are added to the pool, their fraction of staking rewards can shrink, though this can be offset by the increased chances of the pool being selected to validate and earn rewards.

 Given these variables, investors can use a few strategies to maximize their staking profits while minimizing risk.
-First, it’s a good idea to diversify a staking portfolio across multiple tokens.
-This protects investors against declining rates in any single blockchain due to a change in inflation rate or a large increase in the token supply.
+First, experts strongly suggest that it’s a good idea to diversify a staking portfolio across multiple tokens.
+This can protect investors against declining rates in any single blockchain due to a change in inflation rate or a large increase in the token supply.

-Second, investors must choose their staking pool carefully.
-Consider the size of the pool and the commissions the validator is taking care of.
+Second, investors must choose their staking platform and pool carefully.
+Make sure that you select a trustworthy platform with extensive security features and audits like Binance, Coinbase, or Kraken.
+It’s also important to consider the size of the pool and the fees or commissions it charges.
 Validators with more nodes can generally offer higher rates than validators with fewer nodes since they are more likely to be chosen to participate in consensus.

 Liquid Staking vs. Traditional Staking

-Liquid staking offers another way for investors to maximize the value they get from staking.
+Liquid staking has become tremendously popular in recent years as it offers another way for investors to maximize the value they get from staking.
 It enables staking participants to continue to leverage the value of tokens even when they are locked to a staking pool or validator node.
 For example, with liquid staking, PoS token holders whose tokens are locked can leverage LSTs as collateral for a crypto loan or even re-stake those LSTs to another pool to boost their interest.

 Liquid staking depends on DeFi platforms like Lido and Rocket Pool, which issue LSTs when users stake their PoS tokens in their pools.
 These platforms also have tools to help users use their LSTs, including crypto loan marketplaces and integrations with decentralized crypto exchanges for trading.